Sacchan-VRC/SaccFlightAndVehicles/README.txt

 the two above combined should allow for more boring plane physics
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-On first run there may be a compile problem that causes the plane to not function, try running it a second time before checking anything else.

-If the VRChat world upload screen becomes unresponsive, it means you've messed up your Inputs page on your project settings.
+Changes for people wishing to update from recent versions:
+EffectsController no longer controls movement of control surfaces, or the enginefire.
+Instead floats are sent to the animator called pitchinput, yawinput, rollinput, engineoutput, and afterburneron.
+Please look at the SF-1's animations and create your own accordingly.
+Set the Gravity Modifier on your bullet particles to 1 (Don't forget the _pilot variants!), or just copy over the entirety of the new particle system's settings
+Missile explode animation changed to allow more easily customizing missile model without changing the animation.
+The 'bigstuff' object inside HUDController has been reduced in scale from 8000 to 740, to keep the HUD within the default camera range (and allow WMR users to see the HUD, as there is a view range bug for WMR users in VRChat)

+Race set up:
+There's an object called RacingTrigger inside the PilotLeaveButton object (because it's the only object that is only enabled for just the pilot) you can remove this if you don't intend to use it.
+It should be disabled by default, it's enabled when a race is selected with the racebutton.
+The RaceToggleButton has a list of RaceCourseAndScoreBoard objects and toggles through them when interacted with, enables the racingtrigger objects if a race is selected, and tell the racingtriggers to switch to the selected race.
+You must place a reference to every Race, and RacingTrigger(for each plane) inside the RaceToggleButton.
+Each race has its own script called RaceCourseAndScoreBoard.
+This contains references for its race's checkpoints, and has text objects for displaying the times.
+The Racingtrigger detects checkpoints, tracks your time, and sends your time to the RaceCourseAndScoreBoard script for the selected race when you finish.
+To test a race inside unity editor, you must enable the plane's HUDController, PilotLeaveButton, and RacingTrigger (which are all disabled by default), then click play.
+Once in play mode you must select the RaceToggleButton and click 'Trigger Interact' until your race is selected.

+Killsboard set up:
+Place the killboard anywhere in the world, and drag it into each plane's EngineController's Kills Board slot

 Some of the animations use the 'Normalized Time' feature, which makes the animation be controlled by a float parameter (which is controlled by effectscontroller). float value 1(or more) = play the last frame of the animation float value 0(or less) = play the first frame of the animation and everything in between accordingly.

 The MachVapor for example uses the mach10 variable.
 This variable = 1 at mach10, and 0 when not moving.
-The animation is 1000 frames long, and the MachVapor is enabled on frame 97 and disabled on frame 102, which corresponds to mach1.
+The animation is 1000 frames long, and the MachVapor is enabled on frame 97 and disabled on frame 102, which corresponds to transitioning mach1.
-This can be used to do other things like F-14 wings moving back at a certain speed.
+This variable can be used to do other things like F-14 wings moving back at a certain speed.

 The angle of attack variable is 0 at 0 AoA, and 1 at 180.

 Remember you can test fly the vehicles inside unity by adding a camera to them.
 Recommend adding camera as child of HudController.
-Set camera view distance beyond 15,000m~ to see the HUD.
-You can test buttons by clicking Interact in the inspecter with the object selected(PilotSeat etc), some may crash in the editor but not ingame.
+You can test buttons by clicking Interact in the inspecter with the object selected(PilotSeat etc), some may crash when tested in the editor.
 You can also test the animator variables, but some are set every frame so you won't be able to change them without altering or disabling the script.
 To test the gun damage to planes/objects in editor, you must enable the Gun_pilot object, as it's disabled by default (The Interact button on the pilotseat also enables it)
 All planes will react to inputs in the editor play mode.
+I recommend disabling planes that you aren't testing.
-SaccFlight will always crash when testing in editor, this doesnt matter.
+The 'SaccFlight' script will always crash when testing in editor, because it's looking for the VRChat player.
+This doesnt matter.

 It's best to break my prefab in order to make your own planes.
-If you've made you own vehicle and it's having trouble taking off, try adjusting the center of mass and pitch moment positions, and also the takeoff assist options

-When using a custom model, remove the Avatar reference from the animator to stop some confusing things from happening with references in animations
+When using a custom model, remove the Avatar reference from the animator to stop some confusing things from happening with object references in animations.

-To see the HUD in-game you must set up a reference camera with a view distance greater than around 12,000 on the VRCworld.

 Tips for modifying basic flight characteristics of aircraft:
+If it's having trouble taking off, try adjusting the center of mass and pitch moment positions, as well as the ground effect settings.
 The Strength and Friction values for pitch, yaw, and roll are important, and both play off each other.
 You may need to set them to very high values, especially if you make a large plane.
 Rot Multi Max Speed will need to be adjusted for planes with different speeds.
 It's the speed at which (in meters per second) the plane reaches maximum responsiveness.
 Vel Straighten Str Pitch/Yaw are Very important to the handling of the plane.
 They push the nose toward the velocity direction. (they also interact with pitch and yaw strength)
 Lift and Max Lift are also very important, and a bit tricky to tweak.
 If max lift is too high you can end up with a plane that can fly in circles extremely quickly.
+The Vel Lift/Max values are used to prevent the plane's nose from dropping constantly.
+Find a Vel Lift Max value that keeps the nose steady (for planes with a rigidbody weight of 1, the default value is correct)
+Vel Lift value is used to decide how quickly the plane reaches Vel Lift Max.
-If you make a heavier plane with a great rigidbody mass value, you will have to tweak the values a lot.
+If you make a heavier plane with a greater rigidbody mass value, you will have to tweak all of the values a lot.
 Don't change the angular drag or drag of the rigidbody, drag is handled by the script, and angular drag is set by the script as a workaround for a sync issue. (it's 0 when you're owner of the plane, 0.3 when your not)

-The Gun_pilot is set to not collide with reserved2 layer.
-The plane is set to reserved2 you enter, so you can't shoot your own plane, and reverted back to Walkthrough when you leave.
+The Gun_pilot particle is what does damage to enemy planes.
+It is set to not collide with reserved2 layer.
+The plane is set to reserved2 you enter, so that you can't shoot your own plane, and reverted back to previous when you leave.

 Never leave an entry of an array input empty in EffectsController and SoundController, it'll cause them to crash.

 The hud can be made to appear smaller by moving all children of the 'bigstuff' object +Z local. 'bigstuff' is a child of HudController.

+When testing a world offline SaccFlight does not detect whether the user is in vr (and hand direction wont be used), this is because of a bug with udon (InVR check fails in Start()).
+It will work if you upload the world and load it from the menu.

 Visual animations are done by either EffectsController directly, HudController if they're local/only when you're in the plane, or through the animator (via values sent to it by EffectsController).
 Doing animations using the animator is most performant, so I've used it where possible.
-HUD stuff included.
+Some HUD stuff included.
-When making a custom plane, you must also customize a number of the animations, I recommend duplicating the SF-1's animation controller, and replacing the animations that need replacing.
+When making a custom plane, you must customize a number of the animations, I recommend duplicating the SF-1's animation controller, and replacing the animations that need replacing.
 Likely to need replacing animations:
 AAMs
 AGMs